spf13/spf13.com/content/post/go-pointers-vs-references.md

 - python
 ---

 Some languages including C, C++ support pointers.
 Other languages including C++, Java, Python, Ruby, Perl and PHP all support references.
-On the surface both references and pointers are very similar, both are used to have one variable provide access to another one.
-With both providing a lot of the same capabilities, it’s often unclear what is different between these different implementations.
+On the surface both references and pointers are very similar, both are used to have one variable provide access to another.
+With both providing a lot of the same capabilities, it’s often unclear what is different between these different mechanisms.
 In this article I will illustrate the difference between pointers and references.

 ## Why does this matter

-This matters because pointers are at the very core of effective Go.
+Pointers are at the very core of effective Go.
 Most programmers are learning Go with a foundation in one of the languages mentioned above.
 Consequently understanding the difference between pointers and references is critical to understanding Go.
 Even if you are coming from a language that uses pointers, Go’s implementation of pointers differs from C and C++ in that it retains some of the nice properties of references while retaining the power of pointers.

 The remainder of this article is written with the intent of speaking broadly about the concept of references rather than about a specific